Jump to Recipe

 These apple oatmeal pancakes are the most kid approved pancakes in our house–hoping they will be for you as well!

-• Easily made in the blender: from processing the oats into flour, to whipping up the apple pancake batter, you don’t have to make much of a mess other than dirtying up the blender to make these.
+• Easily made in the blender: from processing the oats into flour, to whipping up the apple mixture, you don’t have to make much of a mess other than dirtying up the blender to make these.

 • Super kid friendly.
 We started our little guy on these from the time he was about one and they continue to be his favorite.
 He stopped eating oatmeal in its traditional form around that time so I worked on a way to incorporate oats into pancakes instead!